 https://online.nursing.georgetown.edu/blog/questions-about-herd-immunity-vaccines/#how-to-talk-to-family-and-friends-about-vaccines-and-herd-immunity

-- Building COVID-19 Vaccine Confidence: A National Academies of Sciences, Engineering, and Medicine (NASEM) and Societal Experts Action Network (SEAN) report on vaccine communication
+- The National Academies of Science, Engineering and Medicine Societal Experts Action Network (SEAN)

 - Building Trust in and Access to a COVID-19 Vaccine Within Communities of Color and Tribal Nations (December 2020) co-authored by Trust for America’s Health (TFAH), the National Medical Association (NMA) and UnidosUS